 In addition to the stunning golf course, the club also hosts disc golf, a driving range and a pro shop where you can purchase clothing and equipment.

-If you fancy a leisurely day out with friends or family and wish to improve your golf skills without driving too far, Quail Creek Golf Course could be for you.
+If you fancy a leisurely day out with friends or family and wish to improve your golf skills without driving too far, I’m sure you will have fun at Quail Creek Golf Course.

 4. The Beehive Bathhouse

-If you’re after the perfect souvenir of your stay, head for The Beehive Bathhouse in the heart of Downtown Hartselle.
+If you’re after the perfect souvenir of your stay, I highly recommend The Beehive Bathhouse in the heart of Downtown Hartselle.

-They specialise in fragrant, natural products such as luxurious shea butter for your skin, or hand-crafted soaps.
+They specialize in fragrant, natural products such as luxurious shea butter for your skin, or hand-crafted soaps.

 Producing and selling everything from room sprays and lip products, to footcare and men’s shaving oils, there’s gifts to suit all your family and friends.

-Hartselle Aquatic Centre on the edge of Sparkman Park is a fun, seasonal outdoor recreational centre for all the family to enjoy.
+Hartselle Aquatic Center on the edge of Sparkman Park is a fun, seasonal outdoor recreational center for all the family to enjoy.

 With huge lagoon-style swimming pools, water slides and diving boards, you can spend hours basking in the Alabama sunshine, or swimming a few laps to cool off.